Multi-type random game dynamics: limits at discontinuities and cyclic limits: Introduction

 $\bullet$ Lastly, a concert queue is analyzed, where three types of agents choose among three priority-based service options, differentiated by offered prices.
 Such systems can have cyclic preferences, some agents may perceive higher-priced options as better, while free entry can be preferred over the highest price --- cyclic ICTs exist for such games.
 Interestingly, cycles exist even for smaller fraction of cyclic-preference agents, in presence of avoid-the-crowd population.

 In contrast to our work, most existing studies on game dynamics (\cite{boone2019darwin,juneja2013concert,Cressman2014,Mertikopoulosetal,KraTar24}) focus on deterministic processes to model the evolution of population measures; further they typically consider mixed strategies and directly analyze using (continuous) ordinary differential equations (ODEs).
 These frameworks often overlook the stochastic nature of real-world decision-making, particularly the randomness inherent because of random arrival of heterogeneous agents; furthermore, the limiting DI has discontinuities due to realistic consideration of pure-action choices (the real-world agents seldom choose according to mixed strategies).
 Authors in \cite{turn_by_turn} do consider the random system evolution with pure action choices; however they have a restricted study with only two actions and two types.
 They utilize some direct probabilistic arguments, while we analyze any finite system in complete generality using DI-based framework, where the population measures evolve in $(k-1)$-dimensional spaces with $k$-actions.
-Authors in \cite{zusai2018tempered,rothsandholm2013} do consider evolution because of pure action choices and analyze using DIs, however, they do not consider random evolution.
+Authors in \cite{zusai2018tempered,rothsandholm2013} do consider evolution because of pure action choices and analyze using DIs, however, they do not consider random evolution. \hide{we construct an aggregate population measure of strategies that evolves over time; our approach directly models the stochastic iterates of action measures evolution, preserving the randomness from agent types \rv{and action selection}.
+Basically, we use a differential inclusions (DI) based stochastic approximation framework to analyze the limiting behavior, which generalize ODEs to accommodate set-valued dynamics.
+It is essential because agents use pure strategies, i.e., they choose single action rather than a mixture --- introduces discontinuities in the evolution of the empirical distribution.
+This approach enables the analysis of such a significantly general games with any finite number of actions and types where population measures reside in higher dimensions.
+In contrast, \cite{turn_by_turn} focuses on a restricted setting with two actions and two types, i.e., a one dimension case, and relies on direct probabilistic arguments for the limiting analysis, whereas we adopt the DI-based approach.}